 To hire the right people for the right job, you need to be upfront in the recruiting process as to what will be expected of the employee once they start working.
 This way, there will be no nasty surprises that will make them want to leave.
 There is a number of ways to assess whether the employee is rights for the job, I’ve listed a few below:

-●Skills testing: which will assess whether potential new hires have the desired skills for the job during the onboarding process.
+Skills testing: This will assess whether potential new hires have the desired skills for the job during the onboarding process.
 It helps ensure they're a good fit for the role in terms of technical skills.

-●Emotional intelligence tests: which measures a potential new hires ability to handle their emotions and feelings in all types of situations.
+Emotional intelligence tests: which measure a potential new hire's ability to handle their emotions and feelings in all types of situations.

-●Personality testing: there is a wide range of personality tests available to you which can measure whether a potential new hire has the right characteristics and strengths to fit into both the job role and the company culture.
+Personality testing: there is a wide range of personality tests available to you which can measure whether potential new hires have the right characteristics and strengths to fit into both the job role and the company culture.